-To ease installation of the seal, lubricate the bellows with water or a very small amount of light lubricating oil, and apply a drop of light lubricating oil on the finished faces.
-Assemble the seal as follows (see Figure 2).
+To ease installation of the seal, lubricate the shaft with water or a very small amount of oil, and apply a drop of light lubricating oil on the finished faces.
+Assemble the seal as follows, (see Figure 2).

 Figure 2.
 Seal Assembly